SchunterKino/kinoapi/API.md

 #### IMB power state changed
 Sent when the IMB turned on or off.
-The `timestamp` field might be missing if we never got any information from the projector since the app started.
  * `msg_type` - string: `projector`
  * `action` - string: `power_changed`
  * `state` - int: The state of the IMB encoded as: